codingMustache/codingMustache/README.md

 ## Daily Trivia

-What is the name of the default theme that is installed with Windows XP?
+Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
- 1. Neptune
+ 1. Heartbleed
- 2. Luna
+ 2. Shellscript
- 3. Whistler
+ 3. Corrupted Blood
- 4. Bliss
+ 4. Shellshock

 <details>
   <summary>Answer</summary>
-  Luna
+  Heartbleed
 </details>